AoxeTech/Aoxe.RabbitMQ/README.md

 }
 ```

-Register it in the ConfigureServices method(Start.cs)
+Add the host service in the ConfigureServices method(Start.cs)

 ```CSharp
 services.AddHostedService<RabbitMqBackgroundService>();